Train models with any machine learning frameworks

 2. Check on training job process

-Once submitted, you can view your training job on the DATA page’s MODELS tab.
+You can view your training job on the DATA page’s TRAINING tab.

-You will receive an email when your training job completed.
+You will receive an email when your training job completes.

-You can also list your training jobs and their status from the CLI:
+You can also check your training jobs and their status from the CLI:

 viam train list --org-id=<INSERT ORG ID> --job-status=unspecified